Star War Episode 1: The Phantom Menace Toy Premiums 64 Million units, 28 designs Worldwide Markets.

 3) Marketing defect: failure to warn, lack of appropriate warnings of dangers accompanying normal use or misuse of the product. (i.e. misbranded toys/games with small parts, 16 CFR 1500.19).

-Potential root-cause: Overseas trade show exhibition that feature local product designs.
+Potential root-cause: Overseas trade show exhibition that feature product designs that violate international product safety standards (i.e. battery compartment design).

 Solutions: Design evaluation based on international design standards .
 Verify reasonable and foreseeable use and abuse product safety and liability risks.
 Create new instructions sheets with appropriate warning statements using ANSI Z535 to inform end consumers of potential product hazards and consumer safety risks.